wdawson/okta.github.io/_source/_posts/2018-03-01-develop-microservices-jhipster-oauth.md

 **TIP:** If you already have Maven installed, you can just use `mvn`.

 Open your browser and go to `http://localhost:8761`.
-Log in, and you should see a welcome page that shows that the gateway has been registered.
+Log in, and you should see a welcome page that shows that the gateway, and both apps have been registered.

-{% img blog/microservices-jhipster-oauth/jhipster-registry-with-gateway.png alt:"JHipster Registry with Gateway registered" width:"800" %}{: .center-image }
+{% img blog/microservices-jhipster-oauth/jhipster-registry-with-gateway+apps.png alt:"JHipster Registry with Gateway  + Apps registered" width:"800" %}{: .center-image }

 Once everything finishes starting, open a browser to `http://localhost:8080` and click **sign in**.
 You should be redirected to your Okta org to sign-in, then back to the gateway once you've entered valid credentials.